MicrosoftDocs/dynamics-365-unified-operations-public/scm/procurement/request-quotations.md

 [!include[banner](../includes/banner.md)]

-This article provides an overview of requests for quotation (RFQs), which organizations issue when they must purchase items or services, and want to receive competitive offers from several vendors.
+This topic provides an overview of requests for quotation (RFQs), which organizations issue when they must purchase items or services, and want to receive competitive offers from several vendors.
 In an RFQ, you ask vendors to provide the prices and delivery times for the item quantities that you specify.
 You can also ask vendors to specify whether there are any incidental charges, such as shipping costs, or any discounts for large orders or early payment of the vendor invoice.

 The request for quotation (RFQ) process covers the following tasks:

--   Creating and sending an RFQ to one or more vendors
+-   Creating and sending an RFQ to one or more vendors.
--   Receiving and registering RFQ replies (bids)
+-   Receiving and registering RFQ replies (bids).
--   Transferring accepted bids to a purchase order, purchase agreement, or purchase requisition
+-   Transferring accepted bids to a purchase order, purchase agreement, or purchase requisition.

 The following illustration provides an overview of the RFQ process.